-The Web3 industry is beginning to take off, and new, decentralized applications (dApps) are popping up frequently.
-Arguably the most well-known leading development platform for dApps is still Ethereum.
-What’s more, as more and more developers start looking into creating dApps, there’s a growing need for a more straightforward development process.
-One of the initiatives trying to solve this is Hardhat.
-Hardhat is a development environment that can help ease the development process of Ethereum based dApps.
-So, if you are interested in learning more about Hardhat, then read on for the full breakdown of what Hardhat is and how you can easily use Hardhat with Moralis.
+The Web3 industry is beginning to take off, and new, decentralized applications (dapps) are popping up frequently.
+Arguably the most well-known leading development platform for dapps is still Ethereum.
+What’s more, as more and more developers start looking into creating dapps, there’s a growing need for a more straightforward development process.
+This is where Hardhat enters the picture.
+It helps with the Web3 development process and makes the lives of blockchain devs easier.

 What is Hardhat?

-The environment is characterized by plugins which a lot of the functionality originates from.
-This means that the developers can choose exactly which plugins they would like to include in their development process.
+Hardhat comes with an already-built local Ethereum network designed with development at its core.
+This network focuses on Solidity debugging and features stack traces, messages when transactions of the dapps fail, etc. This provides developers with essential tools to understand where an application fails and provides them with the answer to solve them.
+The environment is characterized by plugins from which a lot of the functionality originates.
+This means that the developers can choose which plugins they want to include in their development process.
 However, it comes with built-in defaults, but they can all be overridden.
-This means that the Hardhat software does not care which tools that the developers end up using.
+This means that the Hardhat software does not care which tools developers end up using.

-As was mentioned in the previous section, the development environment comes with a pre-built network.
+The development environment comes with a pre-built network.
 This is a local Ethereum network that allows for Hardhat Ethereum development.
 This will enable developers to test, run, debug, and deploy the code and their written contracts.

 The network mines a block with every transaction and without any delay.
-Along with this, the network is backed by an EMV implementation, which is the same implementation utilized by other applications such as Remix, Ethereum Studio, and ganache.
-Furthermore, the network also supports various hard forks such as Byzantium, Constantinople, and Petersburg.
+Along with this, the network is backed by an EMV implementation, which is the same implementation utilized by other applications such as Remix, Ethereum Studio, and Ganache.
+Furthermore, the network also supports various hardforks, such as Byzantium, Constantinople, and Petersburg.

 hardhat or the network is empty.
 Furthermore, we can use the network to run tests, tasks, and scripts.

-It is also possible for external clients to connect to the network; an example of an external client is MetaMask.
-However, we will discover how Hardhat can connect to MetaMask later on in the article.
-Meanwhile, if you want to learn more about MetaMask, we recommend reading the following article for our full MetaMask breakdown.
+It is also possible to add plugins to the Hardhat Ethereum network.
+Some of the usable plugins are ethers.js, Waffle, and Truffle, among other things, and they can connect directly to the provider.
+It is also possible for external clients to connect to the network.
+An example of an external client is MetaMask.
+However, we will discover how Hardhat can connect to MetaMask later in this article.
+Meanwhile, if you want to learn more about MetaMask, we recommend checking out our full MetaMask breakdown.